-- delivering to the Company prior to the annual meeting a written notice of revocation addressed to: First Western Financial, Inc., 1900 16th Street, Suite 1200, Denver, Colorado 80202, Attn: Corporate Secretary; - completing, signing and returning a new proxy card with a later date than your original proxy card, prior to such time that the proxy card for any such holder of common stock must be received, and any earlier proxy will be revoked automatically; - logging onto the Internet website specified on your proxy card in the same manner you would to submit your proxy electronically and following the instructions indicated on the proxy card; or - attending the annual meeting and voting in person, and any earlier proxy will be revoked.
+- delivering to the Company prior to the time the annual meeting is called to order a written notice of revocation addressed to: First Western Financial, Inc., 1900 16th Street, Suite 1200, Denver, Colorado 80202, Attn: Corporate Secretary; - completing, signing and returning a new proxy card with a later date than your original proxy card, prior to such time that the proxy card for any such holder of common stock must be received, and any earlier proxy will be revoked automatically; - · logging onto the Internet website specified on your proxy card in the same manner you would to submit your proxy electronically and following the instructions indicated on the proxy card; or - attending the annual meeting and voting in person, and any earlier proxy will be revoked.
 However, attending the annual meeting without voting in person will not revoke your proxy.